 Loggly offers seamless integration with Atlassian’s JIRA Software.
 JIRA integration encourages collaboration between product and operations team members.
-If you identify a problem and want to track it in JIRA, you can now create and update a JIRA issue directly from Loggly with the required event information.
-You could also add comments directly from the Loggly UI if you have this integration enabled.
+If you identify a problem and want to track it in JIRA, you can create and update a JIRA issue directly from Loggly with the required event information.
+You can also add comments directly from the Loggly UI if you have this integration enabled.

-Step 2.
 Complete the above form using settings for your JIRA implementation.

 - JIRA URL: Enter the complete JIRA account URL with HTTPS.